A theory of optimal convex regularization for low-dimensional recovery: Optimal regularizer for a low dimensional model

 \subsection{Compliance measures and optimal regularization}

 To define a notion of optimal regularizer, we simply propose to say that an optimal regularizer is a function that optimizes a (hopefully well-chosen) criterion.
 We call such a criterion, a \emph{compliance measure} and specifically aim at defining it such that it should be maximized.
-The objective is to define a compliance measure that \emph{quantifies} the recovery capabilities of a given regularizer $R$ given a model set $\Sigma$.
+The objective is to define a compliance measure that \emph{quantifies} the recovery capabilities of a given regularizer $R$ given a model set~$\Sigma$.

-Starting from the characterization of exact recovery, we see that the kernel of $M$ heavily influences the recovery capability of $R$.
+Starting from the characterization of exact recovery, we can make the following remark.
+If the descent sets of a regularizer $R_1$ are included in the descent sets of another regularizer $R_2$, then the recovery capability of $R_1$ are greater in the following way: success of recovery with $R_2$ implies success of recovery with $R_1$.
+Any ``reasonable'' compliance measure quantifying recovery capabilities \emph{needs} to fulfill the following axiom:

+We also see that the kernel of $M$ heavily influences the recovery capability of $R$.
 If we had some knowledge that $M \in \sM$ where $\sM$ is a set of linear operators, we would want to define a compliance measure $A_{\Sigma,\sM}(R)$ that tells us how good is a regularizer in these situations and to maximize it.
 Such maximization might yield a function $R^*$ that depends on $\sM$ (\eg in \cite{Soubies_2015}, when looking for tight continuous relaxation of the $\ell^0$ penalty a dependency on $M$ appears).
 In the following, we propose a more \emph{universal} notion of optimal convex regularizer that does not depend on a particular class of linear operators $\sM$: we propose compliance measures $A_{\Sigma}(R)$ that depend only on the set $\Sigma$ and on the regularizer $R$, and consider their maximization on some set of convex functions $\sC$ (that are coercive and continuous, see \Cref{sec:def_convex_function_set}):

-Of course, the existence of a maximizer of $A_{\Sigma}(R)$ is in itself a general question of interest: we could ask ourselves what conditions on $A_\Sigma(R)$ and $\sC$ are necessary and sufficient for the existence of a maximizer, which is out of the scope of this article.
+Of course, the existence of a maximizer of $A_{\Sigma}(R)$ is in itself a general question of interest: we could ask ourselves what conditions on $A_\Sigma(R)$ and $\sC$ are necessary and sufficient for the existence of a maximizer, which is out of the scope of this article -- we notably expect potential difficulties when normalized atoms defining the model set are not a compact set.
 In the sparse recovery and low-rank matrix recovery examples studied in this article, the existence of a maximizer of the considered compliance measures will be verified.